jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/parsers/parse_detect_mime.md

 ## Parse a document by automatically detecting its MIME type.

-Use this API to send a file or to parse a file located on the server: OpenSearchServer will try to automatically detect its MIME type to apply the correct parser on it.
+When this API is used to send a file (or to parse a file on the server), OpenSearchServer attempts to detect the file's MIME type to apply the correct parser.

 **Requirement:** OpenSearchServer v1.5.11